KomelT/ha-milesight/README.md

-# Milesight MQTT for Home Assistant
+# Milesight for Home Assistant

 Custom integration that listens to MQTT join/uplink topics, auto-discovers Milesight devices (model-aware) and exposes telemetry as entities.
 WT101 is supported out of the box; more models can be added via the `SensorDecoders` submodule (decoders/encoders are loaded from there).